x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/protect-voice-mail-exchange-2013-help.md

 An AD RMS system has both a server and a client component, including the following:

-  - A server that has Windows Server 2008 R2 or a later version installed that’s running the Active Directory Rights Management Services server role, which handles certificates and licensing.
+  - A server that has Windows Server 2008 R2 or a later version installed that's running the Active Directory Rights Management Services server role, which handles certificates and licensing.

   - A database server.